 A current license issued by the Department of Health is required before operating or advertising a birthing/childbirth center.
 A license is effective for one year from the date it is issued.
 The licensing process for a birthing/childbirth center has several steps.
 These steps involve working closely with various offices within the department.

 The licensing steps include:

-Step 3A: Submit a separate application and fee to the department's Construction Review Services (CRS) to have your building reviewed and approved according to applicable building codes.
-The timeline for CRS to review and approve your building varies.
-It may take several months if your building requires significant construction or renovation work in order to meet standards.
+Step 3.
+Submit a separate application and fee to the department's Construction Review Services (CRS) to have your new or existing building reviewed and approved according to applicable building codes.
+The timeline for CRS to review and approve your building varies and may take several months if your building requires significant construction or renovation work in order to meet standards.
 Once CRS has approved your building for use as a birthing/childbirth center, the department's survey office will be notified you're ready for their inspections.

-Note: CRS staff members can also provide technical assistance about a building you are considering to use as an ASF.
+Note: CRS staff members can also provide technical assistance about a building you are considering to use as a birthing / childbirth center.
 This assistance can be done at your location.
 You can get upfront information on what the requirements are and learn about any obvious issues in an existing building.
 Technical assistance is most helpful near the beginning of your process to assist you in making informed purchasing decisions.
 Contact CRS at 360-236-2944 to discuss if scheduling a technical assistance would be beneficial.

-As noted above, the CRS and CoN processes require separate applications and fees and can take several months to complete.
-Applicants may choose to complete the CRS and CoN processes first and then submit their ASF licensing application.
+Note: As indicated above, the CRS process require a separate application and can take several months to complete.
+Applicants may choose to complete the CRS process first and then submit their birthing/childbirth center licensing application.